-If our stock price drops below \$0.78 per share, due to the antidilution provisions in the terms of the Series A and Series B Warrants, we would not have enough authorized shares of common stock to permit the exercise of all of our outstanding warrants and options.
-If all of the holders of our outstanding warrants and options attempted to exercise their securities when the price of our common stock was at or below \$0.77 per share, we would be unable to issue enough shares, which could subject us to liability.
-In addition, we have agreed to reserve shares for the exercise of the Series A and Series B Warrants equal to 100% and 106%, respectively, of the number of shares issuable under the Series A and Series B Warrants assuming no antidilution adjustments have occurred.
+If our stock price drops below \$ per share, due to the antidilution provisions in the terms of the Series A Warrants, we would not have enough authorized shares of common stock to permit the exercise of all of our outstanding warrants and options.
+If all of the holders of our outstanding warrants and options attempted to exercise their securities when the price of our common stock was at or below \$ per share, we would be unable to issue enough shares, which could subject us to liability.
+In addition, we have agreed to reserve shares for the exercise of the Series A Warrants equal to 100% of the number of shares issuable under the Series A Warrants assuming no antidilution adjustments have occurred.
 Taking this reservation of shares into account, substantially all of our authorized shares are either outstanding or reserved for issuance under the Warrants and other currently outstanding rights to acquire our common stock.
 As a result, in the near future we intend to seek stockholder approval of either an increase in our authorized shares or a reverse stock split, or both of these actions, in order to provide us with enough authorized shares to continue to grant equity awards to incentivize our employees and to respond to strategic opportunities as they arise.